-We got the TreeHugger HQ math monkeys to crunch some numbers, and came up with some pretty interesting results.
-It turns out that pressing the cold/cold button (instead of the hot/warm button) on your washing machine has the same impact as...
+We got the TreeHugger HQ math monkeys to crunch some numbers and came up with some pretty interesting results.
+It turns out that pressing the hot/warm button (instead of the cold/cold button) on your washing machine has the same impact as...

-...driving about 9 miles in a car or the production, transportation and storage of a six pack of beer.
+...driving about 9 miles in a car or producing, transporting and storing a six pack of beer.
 It may not be too surprising that one load of laundry doesn't make a huge amount of difference compared to, say, not eating meat or dairy.
-But, multiply those impacts by 392 -- the number of laundry loads an average U.S. home washes in a year -- and, all of the sudden, there are some real impacts.
+But multiply those impacts by 392 — the number of laundry loads an average U.S. home washes in a year — and, all of the sudden, there are some real impacts.

 Washing laundry in hot water is really wasteful

 To wit: Washing every load on the hot/warm cycle (in a top loading machine and an electric water heater) for a year is equivalent to burning about 182 gallons of gasoline in a car in an average (19.8 miles per gallon) car, that'll get you around 3595 miles.
 So, wash in hot/warm, or drive almost 3600 miles — same difference.